lucasdyspo/lucasdyspo/README.md

 - studying higher education at a federal educational institution

-- ⚡ Fun fact: I enjoy cooking and I'm known as the Mistress of Nigerian Jollof.
-If you don't know what that is [check it out here](https://www.youtube.com/watch?v=kQs5lX91h98)
+- ⚡ Fun fact: My first programming language was Delphi, reading an old book a long time ago, and I didn't use it much after that.

 <!-- About section: END -->